LoopyLeah/simple_transform/Readme.md

 - Clone this Repo

-- make sure you have python install and do pip install numpty
+- make sure you have python installed and do pip install numpty

 - in the directory type in "python go.py"